 Travel documents that you must have to come to Croatia are a valid passport or document recognized by an international agreement.
 For some countries, only a valid ID is sufficient to prove the identity and nationality of the holder of the document.

 The customs regulations of the Republic of Croatia are almost all harmonized with those of the EU countries.
-For the introduction of items of a non-commercial nature for personal use, customs duties and VAT are not paid only for items worth up to HRK 1,000.
+For the introduction of items of a non-commercial nature for personal use, customs duties and VAT are not paid only for items worth up to EUR 150

 Foreign nationals can bring their personal luggage without any restrictions.
-Foreign currency of up to EUR 10,000 can be freely brought in and out of the country and up to HRK 15,000 in local currency.
+Foreign currency of up to EUR 10,000 can be freely brought in and out of the country.
 An amount higher than the above, as well as more valuable professional and technical equipment, must be reported at the border.

 In all major cities in Croatia there are hospitals or clinics, and dispensaries and pharmacies are also located in smaller towns.
 Mandatory insured foreign tourists coming from countries with which Croatia has a social security contract do not pay for emergency health care services, with the presentation of a certificate on the right to health care.
 Tourists from countries with which Croatia has no contract have to bear the costs of healthcare.